nleiva/check-calendar/README.md

 # Check Calendar

-Simple app to versify if a timeslot is busy or not.
+Simple app to verify if a timeslot is busy or not.

 ## Requirements